Description

 Windows API functions for string comparison:

 lstrcmpA(ANSI),lstrcmpW(Unicode/Wide).
-In Ghidra, these appear as function calls with two pointer arguments.
-Both arguments are usually visible in the decompilation - one is user input and one is the expected value.
+In Ghidra these appear as calls with two pointer arguments; one is your input and one is the expected value.
+Here the expected value is the literalThe key is: 4253360, which is easy to misread as just the number.

 Flag